By Chile specialist Chloe

 Mountain biking in the Atacama Desert

-The Atacama is an unforgiving place: it’s a scorched-looking terrain of plains, salt flats, lunar-like rock formations and volcanoes once worshipped as gods.
+The Atacama is an unforgiving place: it’s a scorched-looking terrain of plains, salt flats, lunar-like rock formations and volcanoes once worshiped as gods.
 And yet it has a barren, parched beauty ― one that’s all more apparent if you immerse yourself in its landscapes.
 It can be too hot to go for long day hikes here, but it’s ideal for a three-to-four-hour burst on a mountain bike.

 One of the best (and most doable) routes is the ride to the Quebrada del Diablo (Devil’s Throat) lookout.
 It’s a flat route that follows the San Pedro River canyon, and the path is full of twists, turns and cave openings as you slice through steep-sided, sinuous gorges.
-The rocks change from a sulphurous yellow to dun and deep terracotta depending on whether they’re in sun or shadow.
+The rocks change from a sulfurous yellow to dun and deep terracotta depending on whether they’re in sun or shadow.

 The route doesn’t require any particular mountain biking tricks or expertise, although there are some river crossings.
 A guide accompanies your small group, and cycles at the pace of the slowest person, so no one is ever left behind.